jefdaj/cryptoisland/src/posts/2024/10/11/gamified-blockchain-voting-from-a-voters-perspective/index.md

 Maybe things will feel different in the future?
 But I'm posting this 3 weeks before the 2024 US presidential election, and today everyone I know would gladly put up with some NFT bullshit if they thought it would raise the odds of a peaceful transfer of power.

-# Time to build
+# Time to build!

 There might be issues with the particular incentives imagined here, but IMO the major stumbling block is clearly the requirement for in-person voting.
 I hope we'll be able to tackle that soon.

-In the meantime, let's get going on the version we know we can build!
+In the meantime, let's get going on the version we know we can build.
 We don't need any new cryptography first; at this point the most urgent research questions are around engineering, usability, incentives, and public education.
 And those are probably best answered via lots of small pilot studies.